s-y-n-q/AtlasPeak/README.md

 Spawn Item
 Remove All Items
 Remove My Items
+Remove All Flags
 Gravity Gun
 Freeze All Items
 Draw With Selected Item
 Spin All Items
+Flag Gun
 Cook All Items
 Finish Cooking On All Items
 Enable Smoke On All Items
 Disable Smoke On All Time
 Deny Pickup On All Items
+Unfreeze All Items
 </pre>

 ## Visual